 Freedom Unlimited Card Benefits

-For a no annual fee card, the Freedom Unlimited offers a solid sign-up bonus and generous rewards structure, though there are also some perks that are potentially quite valuable.
+For a no annual fee card, the Chase Freedom Unlimited offers a great sign-up bonus (especially with the 5x points on groceries for the first year) and generous rewards structure, though there are also some perks that are potentially quite valuable.

 Extended Warranty Protection